I was first licensed in March 2004 as KB1LCS. I upgraded to General and received a vanity callsign W8DEC in June 2009.

 My HF station consists of a Kenwood TS-2000, 948, and Radio Oasis G5RV/STD antenna about 40 feet in the air.
 I enjoy running 20W on 20M PSK using the Tigertronics Signalink USB and enjoy ragchewing on 6 meters, 220 and 440 MHz.
 I use the TS-2000 for VHF/UHF and use it with a Diamond V2000A fed with 35' Belden 9913.

-My portable base station (go-box) consists of an IC-7000 and Kenwood TM-V7A as well as another Tigertronics Signalink USB.
+My portable base station (go-box) consists of an IC-7000 and IC-2720H as well as another Tigertronics Signalink USB.
 I have used this station for the Field Day, Ohio QSO Party, and Ohio State Parks on the Air.
-My mobile station is W8DEC-9 using a Kenwood TM-D710A and an AVMAP G6.
+My mobile station is a Kenwood TM-D710GA.
 I also have a IC-7000 for mobile HF, Kenwood TK-630H that I use for 6M FM, a Jetstream JT220M for 220 MHz FM, and a Motorola M1225 for UHF 440 MHz FM.

 My all-time favorite aspect of the hobby is participating in public service events.
 They give me the opportunity to put my radio equipment to the test and help keep my skills honed.
-I volunteered for the 2005 Marine Corps Marathon in Washington, DC.
-I have volunteered for over 50 different public service events throughout 5 ARRL Sections.
+I have volunteered for over 50 different public service events throughout 5 ARRL Sections including the 2005 Marine Corps Marathon in Washington, DC.